benlansdell/ethome/README.md

 dataset.features.add('cnn1d_prob')
 dataset.features.add('mars')
 ```
 Other, more generic feature creation functions are provided that work for any animal configuration.
 (The 'mars' feature-set is designed for studying social behavior in mice, based heavily on the MARS framework Segalin et al. [1])

-Now access a features table, labels, and groups for learning with `dataset.ml.features, dataset.ml.labels, dataset.ml.group`.
+Now you can access a features table, labels, and groups for learning with `dataset.ml.features, dataset.ml.labels, dataset.ml.group`.
 From here it's easy to use some ML libraries to train a behavior classifier.
 For example:
 ```python
 from sklearn.ensemble import RandomForestClassifier from sklearn.model_selection import cross_val_score